🏛️ TIPS (Treasury Inflation-Protected Securities)

 Source: TradingView (Symbol: AMEX:TIP/NASDAQ:TLT)

-Historically, the two charts (TIPS/TLT Ratio & U.S. 10-year bond yield) move in the same direction.
+- Historically, the two charts (TIPS/TLT Ratio and U.S. 10-year bond yield) move in the same direction.

-However, at this moment, the US 10-Year Bond yield is lagging behind the TIPS/TLT Ratio.
+- However, currently, the U.S. 10-Year Bond yield is lagging behind the TIPS/TLT Ratio.

 Conclusions About Future Interest Rates

-The first chart showed that starting in Autumn 2020, the bond market entered a transitional stage.
-According to the second chart, the 10-Year Bond yield is lagging behind the TIPS/TLT Ratio.
-Most probably, the yields of 10-Year Bonds are going up.
-It smells like trouble for the FED.
+The first chart showed that starting in Autumn 2020, the bond market entered a transitional phase.
+The second chart indicates that the 10-Year Bond yield is lagging behind the TIPS/TLT Ratio, suggesting that 10-Year Bond yields are likely to rise.
+This could spell trouble for the FED.

 SOURCES: